jordan-loeser/Tarot-Card-Processing/README.md

 # Tarot-Card-Processing
 Art project for AD23300 that explores the concept of randomness by generating environmentally calibrated tarot cards.
+Uses Java-based processing.

 ## 🔮🎩:sparkles: Randomly Generates:
   * Color Palette